How can personal fabrication labs (like Fab Labs) and maker spaces be used to support stakeholders in healthcare in creating new solutions?

-To also actively catalyse the creation of open solutions, three multidisciplinary teams will collaborate.
-Each team has a ‘problem owner’.
-This can be a patient, a health care professional or a care entrepreneur.
-The central issue is a problem or need from a patient or healthcare professional.
-Along with young designers, makers and health professionals the teams will design prototypes to solve the problem at stake.
-The method, drawings and insights to reach a working solution will be documented and shared online.
-This enables other users to create and adapt to these solutions in their own environment.
+To also actively catalyse the creation of open solutions, three multidisciplinary teams collaborated.
+Each team had a ‘problem owner’.
+This could be a patient, a health care professional or a care entrepreneur.
+The central issue was a problem or need from a patient or healthcare professional.
+Along with young designers, makers and health professionals the teams designed prototypes to solve the problem at stake.